Relationships with other authorities

 Independent Police Complaints Commission

 The Independent Police Complaints Commission (IPCC) oversees the police complaints system in England and Wales and sets the standards by which the police should handle complaints.
 It is independent, making its decisions entirely independently of the police and government.
-It is not part of the police.

 Police forces deal with the majority of complaints against police officers and police staff.
 The IPCC considers appeals from people who are dissatisfied with the way a police force has dealt with their complaint.
 Since November 2012 the responsibility for determining appeals is shared with local police forces.

-In addition, police forces must refer the most serious cases – whether or not someone has made a complaint – to the IPCC.
+Police forces must refer the most serious cases – whether or not someone has made a complaint – to the IPCC.
 The IPCC may decide to investigate such cases independently, manage or supervise the police force’s investigation, or return it for local investigation.

 As part of its role in securing and maintaining public confidence in the complaints system, the IPCC uses learning from its work to influence changes in policing, ensure accountability and spread best practice and high standards of customer service.